ddubson/feast/README.md

 # feast

-Recipe aggregator app.
-You can find it deployed on Netlify @ https://bit.ly/feast-web
+Recipe aggregator app personal project written mostly in Typescript.

 The composition of this repository is as follows: